Research and innovation in cybersecurity in the air force equipment and technologies sector has declined in the last year.

 The figures also provide an insight into the largest innovators in the sector.

 Thales SA was the top innovator in the air force equipment and technologies sector in the latest quarter.
-The company, which has its headquarters in France, filed 39 related patents in the three months ending July.
-That was down from 79 over the same period in 2021.
+The company, which has its headquarters in France, filed 38 related patents in the three months ending April.
+That was up from 36 over the same period in 2021.

-It was followed by the United States based Raytheon Technologies Corp with 23 patent applications, the United States based The Boeing Co (11 applications), and France based Safran SA (11 applications).
+It was followed by the United States based Raytheon Technologies Corp with 29 patent applications, France based Safran SA (10 applications), and the United States based Northrop Grumman Corp (4 applications).

-Raytheon Technologies Corp has recently ramped up R&D in .
-It saw growth of 4.3% in related patent applications in the three months ending July compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the air force equipment and technologies sector.
+Thales SA has recently ramped up R&D in .
+It saw growth of 5.3% in related patent applications in the three months ending April compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the air force equipment and technologies sector.